BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 You need to specify at least two points to draw a line, obviously.

-**Do not use too long lines because they can be distorted by perspective.
-Use smaller line segments in a long line.
+**Do not use sharp angle connected long lines because they can be distorted by perspective.
+Use smaller line segments.
 There are helper functions available in `BABYLON.GreasedLineTools` for that.
 See the GreasedLineTools section for more info.

 #### **widths** and **widthDistribution**